Backstreet Boys fans frustrated with lack of communication at Hersheypark Stadium

 HERSHEY, Pa.
 (WHTM) — The Backstreet Boys concert was cut short Sunday night because of severe weather.

 “I’ve been to hundreds of outside venues.
-Never have I experienced this,” said concertgoer Mauri McCarty, who drove from Easton, Pa.
+Never have I experienced this,” said concertgoer Mauri McCarty, who drove from Easton.

 Several concert-goers posted on social media that the event was chaotic, unorganized, even dangerous.

-“The doors opened at 6:30 and they had allowed people to go underneath from the grandstands and out to the arena,” said concertgoer Nick Cunningham.
+“The doors opened at 6:30 and they had allowed people to go underneath from the grandstands and out to the arena,” concertgoer Nick Cunningham said.

-A spokesperson from Hersheypark says they use the storm shelter protocol if a lightning strike is detected within 10 miles.
-After the first storm passed, thousands of people were let in around 8 p.m.
+A Hersheypark spokesperson says they use the storm shelter protocol if a lightning strike is detected within 10 miles.
+After the first storm passed, thousands of people were allowed in around 8 p.m.

 “We were standing outside waiting to get in with it lightening,” McCarty said.